tkf/ThreadsX.jl/README.md

 The default value of `basesize` for each function is currently an implementation detail.

+ThreadsX.jl API is deterministic in the sense that the same input produces the same output, independent of how `julia`'s task scheduler decide to execute the tasks.
+However, note that `basesize` is a part of the input which may be set based on `Threads.nthreads()`.
+To make the result of the computation independent of `Threads.nthreads()` value, `basesize` must be specified explicitly.

 ## Limitations

 * Keyword argument `dims` is not supported yet.